Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 # Crown & Misery Fighting Style

-These Fighting Style Feature are homebrew
+These Fighting Style Feature are homebrew.

 ### Gallian Swordplay

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a :weapon-prop-finesse: **Finesse** weapon and no other weapon, you gain a +2 bonus to your attack rolls and an +1 to your Armour Class so long you are not wearing Heavy Armour or wielding Shields.
+While wielding a :weapon-prop-finesse: **Finesse** weapon and no other weapon, you gain a +2 bonus to your attack rolls and +1 to your AC so long you are not wearing Heavy Armour or wielding Shields.

 ---